gauchm/ealstm_regional_modeling/README.md

 - `main_gridEvaluation.py` Main python file used to generate bash scripts (more precisely, SLURM submission scripts) that train and evaluate XGBoost and EA-LSTM models on different amounts of training data.
 - `main.py` Main python file used for training and evaluating EA-LSTM models
 - `main_xgboost.py` Main python file used for training and evaluating XGBoost models (including random parameter search)
-- `data/` contains the list of basins (USGS gauge ids) considered in our study
+- `data/` contains the list of basins (USGS gauge ids) considered in our study, and a shapefile of the continental US, used for plotting.
-- `papercode/` contains the entire code (beside the `main*.py` files in the root directory)
+- `papercode/` contains the entire code (besides the `main*.py` files in the root directory)
-- `notebooks/` contains the notebook that guides through the results of our study (as well as the notebooks from the Kratzert et al. paper).
+- `notebooks/` contains the notebook that guides through the results of our study (as well as the notebooks from the original Kratzert et al. paper).
     - `notebooks/performance_gridEvaluation.ipynb`: This notebook evaluates and compares the results of XGBoost and EA-LSTMs trained on different amounts of training data.
     - `notebooks/performance.ipynb`: This notebooks evaluates and compares the LSTM architechtures from Kratzert et al.
     - `notebooks/ranking.ipynb`: This notebooks evaluates feature rankings and model robustness of the LSTM architechtures from Kratzert et al.